|

 Route d (road 54) From Svistov to Vardim to Karamanovo to Piperkovo toTsenovo. |

-I did not explore this route, but it is obvious that it is more hilly comparing with the other two routes.
-Maybe it would be better to avoid it. |
+I have not explored this route.
+It is obvious that it is more hilly comparing with the other two routes. |

 |